-- Work with the houseboat industry to protect the quality of Shuswap and Mara Lakes.
+- Work with the houseboat industry and the District of Sicamous to protect the quality of Shuswap and Mara Lakes.
 This includes the expectation that Shuswap houseboat rental companies will install grey water holding tanks on houseboats; - Expect the houseboat / watercraft industry to develop more sewage pump out stations, or other methods of appropriate sewage treatment, along Shuswap and Mara Lakes; - Advise and expect privately-operated houseboat owners to meet the same standards as the commerciallyoperated houseboat industry; - d.
 Encourage the MoE to more consistently enforce the prohibition of the dumping of grey water into Shuswap Lake and Mara Lake.

 - e.
-Continue to support the Shuswap Watershed Council and its effort to enhance water quality that supports human and ecosystem health and the local economy in the Shuswap watershed. - f.
+Continue to support the Shuswap Watershed Council and its effort to enhance water quality and safe recreation in the Shuswap for the long term. - f.
 Develop public boat launching facilities in appropriate locations as recommended in the Electoral Area E Parks Plan, and provide these facilities with sufficient parking and washroom facilities to meet the needs of the public; and, - g.
 In co-ordination with watercraft users and the houseboat industry, create public awareness of sensitive shorelines and ecosystems, and advise watercraft users against entering these areas.